swiss-art-research-net/docs.swissartresearch/docs/pattern/general.md

 ## Appellation

-An appellation is a sign, usually in the form of a string of characters, used for referencing an entity (e.g. a person, an object, a place, en event).
+An appellation is a sign, usually in the form of a string of characters, used for referencing an entity (e.g. a person, an object, a place, an event).
 More appellations can refer, in the same language, to the same entity, and can also be tied to a specific time interval.

 A simple appellation can be modelled in CRM as